 Thanks for Helping Us Track You

-being included on the page.
-Usually a series of yellow dots forms a symbol similar
+code is being included on the page.
+Usually a series of yellow dots forms a symbol

-to the 2-D digital bar code seen on many products (even burned into very small surface
+similar to the 2-D digital bar code seen on many products (even burned into very

-mount devices like metal VCO lids).
-This code tells investigators the serial number
+small surface mount devices like metal VCO lids).
+This code tells investigators

-up in arms about it.
-One recent news story tells of a document created on a Canon
+groups are up in arms about it.
+One recent news story tells of a document created

-printer being traced back by Dutch police to pursue a gang of counterfeit ticket
+on a Canon printer being traced back by Dutch police to pursue a gang of counterfeit

-producers.
-Canon says it is only trying to protect its customers by providing a
+ticket producers.
+Canon says it is only trying to protect its customers by providing

 the companies into cooperation.
 As with many high tech coding and tracking schemes,